ArobyR/exchange-rate-scrapy/README.md

     pip3 install -r requirements.txt

-Move to the project, in my case the name is tasascrapy.
+Move to the project, in my case the name is ratescrapy.

 Install the required browsers